lukesno/shopify-backend-challenge/README.md

 _Installation Steps:_
 1. Open terminal at desired location (Following steps are all executed on terminal)

-2. Clone the repo: `git clone https://github.com/lukesno/shopify-backend-challenge` on terminal
+2. Clone the repo: `git clone https://github.com/lukesno/shopify-backend-challenge`

 3. Activate the premade virtual environment: `source env/bin/activate` (All dependencies are preinstalled on this virtual environment.)